epam/edp-ddm-user-process-management/README.md

 * The main purpose of the user process management service is to provide REST API low-code platform to interact with process instances/definitions;
 * access to the list of user business processes based on roles and permissions;
-* initiation of business processes;
+* initiation of business processes.
-* access to the history business processes.

 ### Usage